 When you can get a return decision

-- The police or KMar find you at the border or in the Netherlands and they determine that you are in the Netherlands illegally.
+- The police or KMar find you at the border or in the Netherlands and they or the IND determine that you are in the Netherlands illegally.
 For example, because you do not have a valid residence permit and have not applied for a residence permit.

 - The IND rejects your application for a residence permit or extension of a residence permit.
 The return decision is part of this negative decision.

 - The IND withdraws your residence permit.
 The return decision is part of this decision.

 - You must return to the country mentioned in the return decision.
 Or to a country outside the EU/EEA (except Ireland) or Switzerland where you are allowed to reside.
 From now on, we call all these countries EU.

 - You have to leave the EU yourself.
 The return decision specifies within which time limit, for example 4 weeks (28 days) or immediately (0 days).

 - If you have a departure time limit of 0 days, you must leave the EU immediately.
 And you usually also get an entry ban

 - The government can remove you if you do not leave on your own.